Who is Eligible for the Basic and Housebound Level of Veterans Pension Benefits?: Aid and Attendance FAQ

 Want to know if you are eligible for the A&A or housebound pension?
 Try our eligibility calculator.

-Want to use your A&A benefit to find the right assisted living home for you?
+Want to use your Aid and Attendance benefit to find the right assisted living community for you?

 Be sure to call (866) 913-2555 or visit SeniorAdvisor.com to start your search.
 A local care adviser can assist you in finding the right care type for you in your area using your Aid and Attendance benefit to pay for the costs.
 This phone call and assistance is NO cost to you.